Munchkins (The Americans): Critical reviews

 Ben Travers of IndieWire gave the episode an "A–" grade and wrote, "The episode certainly didn't take it lightly but it still didn't have the same impact as Nina's death or Martha's departure.
 Not that it should, considering Gaad's smaller overall role, but that scene sure came by surprise.
 Moreover, it solidified Season 4 as one for goodbyes.
 Three main characters have all left, two dead and one unlikely to be seen again.
-With both Elizabeth and Phillip mentioning their own desire to flee, we're fascinated to see where they end up at year's end."
+With both Elizabeth and Philip mentioning their own desire to flee, we're fascinated to see where they end up at year's end."
 Matt Brennan of Slant Magazine wrote, "With tonight’s episode, 'Munchkins,' The Americans reopens the argument, and it appears that Paige's sense of trust has been shaken loose by the knowledge of her parents' double lives: In accepting the new 'normal' of secrets and lies, the daughter of deep-cover agents has become as suspicious as they are, and Pastor Tim's disappearance in Ethiopia forces her to examine her grim intuition once more."

 Alec Bojalad of Den of Geek gave the episode a 4.5 star rating out of 5 and wrote, "There's one thing I've kept to myself as I've watched what is rightfully being regarded as The Americans best season: I've privately worried that Philip is becoming a stronger character than Elizabeth."
 Amy Amatangelo of Paste gave the episode a 9.2 out of 10 and wrote, "Dear lord, this show is cruel.
 Vicious, cruel and excellent."